Before iPods there were boomboxes. Before boomboxes, there were stereo radios. Precursors to phonographs were Victrolas.

 Don’t underestimate Canaries need to play with bird toys.
 Simple toys with beads and fibers they can poke their beak at will be embraced by these smart little birds.
 Small bell toys are enjoyable.

-What do you recommended as the best feeding program for Canaries.
+What do you recommend as the best feeding program for Canaries?
 I have an American Singer.

-Supplying a bit of Mineral Grit in a treat dish can also help aid in digestion and calcium supplimentation.
-If you have egg laying caneries it is extremely important to provide calcium sources like cuttlebone and liquid or powdered calcium products.
+Supplying a bit of Mineral Grit in a treat dish can also help aid in digestion and calcium supplementation.
+If you have egg-laying Canaries it is extremely important to provide calcium sources like cuttlebone and liquid or powdered calcium products.

 I hope this is helpful.